Blobfolio/riprip/README.md

 When a disc's surface is as pocked and cratered as the moon's, or disc rot has started to take hold, chances are some of that data will remain inaccessible, no matter how many times a drive, or multiple drives, attempts to re-read it.

 (The unaffiliated) [CUETools](http://cue.tools/wiki/Main_Page)'s repair feature can be instrumental in filling in those final bits.
-If Rip Rip Hooray! can't confirm the rips, toss them into CUETools to see if they're _close enough_ for automatic repair.
+If Rip Rip can't confirm the rips, toss them into CUETools to see if they're _close enough_ for automatic repair.
 If not, re-Rip Rip and try again.

 Hopefully with a little back-and-forth, you'll wind up with perfect rips, one way or another.